mitche50/NanoTipBot/README.md

 Commands

 DM Commands: The below commands are handled through sending a DM to @NanoTipBot.
-They are processed at the top of every minute, so please be patient.

     !help: The tip bot will respond to your DM with a list of commands and their functions.
 If you forget something, use this to get a hint of how to do it!
     !register: The tip bot will create an account, or validate the account that is currently tied to your Twitter user name.
 This will return a message containing your account number.